abiglee7/abiglee7.github.io/_pages/about.md

   - /about.html
 ---

 I'm an [NHFP Hubble](https://www.stsci.edu/stsci-research/fellowships/nasa-hubble-fellowship-program/2025-nhfp-fellows) and [Miller](https://miller.berkeley.edu/fellowship/awards) fellow at UC Berkeley in the Department of Astronomy.
+I am currently interested in using NIR observations (from JWST, Roman, Euclid, ground-based telescopes) of resolved stellar populations to learn about galaxy formation and evolution and the extragalactic distance scale.

 Contact Me